 The level below the main terrace is the lower floor.
 There is no marble slab or any sign indicating this is the lower level.
 Most visitors would simply not aware the existence of this level.
 This is the small strip of level ground on side of the stairway on the way to the main terrace.
 There is a small concrete foot path on either side of the stairway around the middle.
 This concrete foot path circles the whole hill, forming the lower level of Shwedagon Pagoda.
 This is where Buddhist monasteries are situated.
 You can take a walk along the footpath (in bare foot) and observe the various old and new monasteries in Shwedagon.
 Most foreign visitors to Shwedagon never know about this and never visit this place.

 Main Stupa Structure

-At the centre of the main platform is the main structure of the Shwedagon Pagoda.
-It is a massive gold covered stupa with the height of 99 meters (326 feet), and a circumference of 433 meters (1,421 feet) at the level of the main platform.
+At the center of the main platform is the main structure of the Shwedagon Pagoda.
+It is a massive gold-covered stupa with a height of 99 meters (326 feet), and a circumference of 433 meters (1,421 feet) at the level of the main platform.
 The main stupa structure is octagonal in shape and is surrounded by 64 small stupas – 8 stupas on each side (8×8).
-There are four large stupas at each cardinal point directly across each stairway (north, south, east and west).
-At each corner of these small stupas is Manoksiha (or) Manokthiha, Burmese version of sphinx with head of a guardian spirit (dewada) and two conjoint bodies of chinthe (lion).
+There are four large stupas at each cardinal point directly across each stairway (north, south, east, and west).
+At each corner of these small stupas is Manoksiha (or) Manokthiha, the Burmese version of a sphinx with the head of a guardian spirit (devada) and two conjoint bodies of chinthe (lion).
 This is a mythological creature believed to guard religious structures.
 There are also a number of chinthes guarding the main stupa.